aleclamson/GridWorld/answers.md

-	the flowers gets darker the further away the bug gets no the rock does not have any behavior no only one object in a space but the bug will pass over the flowers
+	the flowers gets darker the further away the bug gets no the rock does not have any behavior no only one object in a space but the bug will pass over the flowers it will only move at one space at a time the set color method
+	the bug is just spinning under the rock